Kanye West Alleges Adidas Is Selling 'Fake' Yeezy Designs, Claims Company Is Suing Him For $250M

 Despite the cordial photo, however, things are apparently tense between West and Adidas again over the Yeezy brand.

-On Monday, several sneaker leakers sounded the alarm that Adidas would release new Yeezys soon and The Daily News reported that the sneaker brand did just that.
+On Monday, several sneaker leakers sounded the alarm that Adidas would release new Yeezys soon and the New York Daily News reported that the sneaker brand did just that.
 Reps for Adidas told the publication that they’ve been working to “unload” about $1.3 billion worth of Yeezys since cutting ties with the rapper in October 2022.

 With that in mind, they’ll be releasing the inventory over the course of this year in a manner that helps “ensure a fair and premium experience for consumers.”